 Butterflies can make their wings look like a face with its eyespot (sometimes ocellus).
 It is an eye-like marking.
 The one in the photograph looks like it also has an eyebrow.

 They are found in butterflies, reptiles, cats, birds and fish.
-Eyespots may be a form of mimicry in which a spot on the body of an animal resembles an eye of a different animal to deceive potential predator or prey species; a form of self-mimicry, to draw a predator’s attention away from the most vulnerable body parts; or to appear as an inedible or dangerous animal.
+Eyespots may be a form of mimicry in which a spot on the body of an animal resembles an eye of a different animal.
+Its purpose is to deceive potential predator or prey species; a kind of self-mimicry, to draw a predator’s attention away from the most vulnerable body parts; or to appear as an inedible or dangerous animal.

 Read more about eyespots here: Wikipedia